 For this game, you'll need a child-sized fishing pole with a binder clip attached at the end instead of a hook.
-If you don't have a fishing pole, make a cane fishing pole using a stick and substitute the hook with the binder clip.
+If you don't have a fishing pole, make one with a stick with thin rope and a binder clip attached.

 05 of 10

 This homemade carnival game can be a bit messy, but kids will love it.
-You'll need play sand, plastic shovels, plastic eggs made to look like dinosaur eggs and a small container, such as a kiddie-sized swimming pool.
+To create the game, you'll need sand, plastic shovels, plastic "dinosaur eggs," and a small container, such as a kiddie-sized swimming pool.

 Put stickers and other small prizes inside the plastic eggs.
-If you have larger prizes, you can write the name of the prize on a slip of paper and put it inside an egg.
+If you have larger prizes, write the name of the prize on a slip of paper and put it inside an egg.
 Place all of the eggs in the small container.
 Fill the container with sand, making sure all of the eggs are completely covered.

-Hand out plastic shovels and let kids start digging.
-To minimize the chaos, only let one or two children dig at a time.
+Hand out plastic shovels and let participants start digging.
+To minimize the chaos, only let one or two people dig at a time.
 The game is over when they find an egg and receive their prizes.

 06 of 10

 Bobbing for Apples

 One of the most popular fall festival games is bobbing for apples.
-If having your child stick their mouth in a tub of water where other kids have been lolling their mouths grosses you out, try this old British take on the game.
-Hang the apples from strings instead of using a bucket of water.
-Only allow one child to try for one apple, so other kids' mouths aren't going for the same apple.
+However, if having children stick their mouth in a tub of water grosses you out, try this old British take on the game.
+Hang the apples from strings instead of using a bucket of water, and only allow one child to try for one apple, so other kids' mouths aren't going for the same apple.

 07 of 10